-• When a coverage decision involves your medical
+Legal When a coverage decision involves your medical

 Terms care, it is called an "organization

 determination."

 Step 1: You ask our plan to make a coverage decision on the medical care you are requesting.
-If your health requires a quick response, you should ask us to make a "fast decision."
+If your health requires a quick response, you should ask us to make a "fast coverage decision."

-Legal A "fast decision" is called an "expedited Terms determination."
+Legal A "fast coverage decision" is called an Terms "expedited determination."